midgen/GOAPerDemo/README.md

 Includes a sample project with a (very) basic shooter agent.
 Otherwise follow the intructions for install and use.

+Using a very crude forward search planning algorithm starting from current state at present.
+Needs work.

 ##Instructions

 1. Install the GOAPer Plugin